 At WilmerHale, lawyers from all practice groups specialize in finding customized, effective and discrete solutions for our clients in this complex area: Our services include the conduct of internal investigations to detect violations and compliance reviews to improve the organizational structure, as well as specific compliance advice in connection with M&A projects, joint ventures and distribution agreements.
 In this context, we pay particular attention to international anticorruption rules as well as antitrust and competition laws.
 Furthermore, we offer employee training sessions in the relevant legal fields in order to prevent infringements.

-If a case involves aspects of US law, our German attorneys in Berlin, Brussels and London work closely with their colleagues in the United States and the People's Republic of China, who are recognized as leading experts in their fields.
+If a case involves aspects of US law, our German attorneys in Berlin, Brussels and London work closely with their colleagues in the United States, who are recognized as leading lawyers in their fields.
 A large number of the firm's lawyers have held senior positions at the Securities and Exchange Commission (SEC) and advised on high-profile cases such as Enron and Worldcom.